AYPH’s governance structure is made up of our Board of Trustees, Advisory Council and Youth Advisory Panel.

 Steph Lamb is a GP with a specialist interest in young people’s health and Chair of the Royal College of General Practitioners’ Adolescent Health Group.

-Steve Morton is health & wellbeing manager at the Office for Health Improvement and Disparities and is the centre lead for children & young people, healthy weight and active transport.
-Steve is also the Europe consultant for the global education partnership for the World Organisation of the Scout Movement.
+Steve Morton currently leads on health inequalities and healthy place at the Office for Health Improvement and Disparities in the north west region, and was previously the lead for children & young people.
+Steve also holds a number of management and governance roles in the UK and internationally with the World Organisation of the Scout Movement.

 Gill Turner is a consultant community paediatrician in Northumberland and a member of the RCPCH Young People’s Health Special Interest Group (YPSHIG).